 What platform can I use to create NFTs?

 Picking a platform to mint your NFT comes down to personal choice and the blockchain you want to use.
-Most BSC protocols will create your NFT as a BEP-721 token, so they will end up technically the same wherever you pick.
+Most BNB Chain protocols will create your NFT as a BEP-721 token, so they will end up technically the same wherever you pick.

-Can I transfer an NFT from a BSC marketplace to another?
+Can I transfer an NFT from a BNB Chain marketplace to another?

 You can easily transfer your NFTs between marketplaces, so long as the new platform supports your token type.
-For BSC marketplaces and exchanges, the vast majority will support both BEP-721 and BEP-1155 tokens.
-These are the most common types of BSC NFTs you will find.
+For BNB Chain marketplaces and exchanges, the vast majority will support both BEP-721 and BEP-1155 tokens.
+These are the most common types of NFTs you will find on BNB Chain.

 To transfer your NFT to another exchange, send the collectible to your wallet.
 Once you have it safely stored, simply send it to the correct deposit address of the new platform.
 Always make sure to double-check that your NFT token standard is supported by your wallet and any platform you transfer it to.

-How to mint an NFT on Featured By Binance
+How to mint an NFT on Binance NFT Marketplace

 How do I send my NFT to someone else?